nagi49000/efk-opentelemetry-play/README.md

-# efk-stack-play
+# efk-opentelemtry-play
-A play area for an EFK stack running locally.
+A play area for an EFK stack running locally using opentelemetry for sending logs, metrics and traces.

-The fluent-bit build involves building the vdisk fluent-bit plugin, and dropping it into a fluent-bit image.

 The stack can be brought up with
 ```